Alphabet is repurposing Google TPUs for quantum computing simulations

 Join Transform 2021 for the most important themes in enterprise AI & Data.
 Learn more.

-Alphabet at X, Google parent company Alphabet’s second, secretive quantum computing team, plans to launch a set of APIs called Floq that’ll allow developers to use tensor processing units (TPUs) to simulate quantum computing workloads.
+Alphabet at X, Google parent company Alphabet’s second, secretive quantum computing team, plans to launch a set of APIs called Floq that will allow developers to use tensor processing units (TPUs) to simulate quantum computing workloads.
 The announcement, which was made during a February livestream that garnered little mainstream attention, hints at the potential for hardware originally designed for AI applications to extend into the quantum realm.

 Experts believe that quantum computing, which at a high level entails the use of quantum-mechanical phenomena like superposition and entanglement to perform computation, could one day accelerate AI workloads compared with classical computers.
 Scientific discoveries arising from the field could transform energy storage, chemical engineering, drug discovery, financial portfolio optimization, machine learning, and more, leading to new business applications.
 Emergen Research anticipates that the global quantum computing market for the enterprise will reach $3.9 billion by 2027.